55Honey/Acore_CarbonCopy/README.md

 Set the conf flags in the top section of the .lua file.

-You need to grant account related tickets in its `carboncopy` table:
+You need to grant account related tickets in the `carboncopy` table:
 - `account_id` refers to the unique guid of the account.
 - `tickets is the # of times a player can copy a character`
 - `allow_copy_from_id` is reserved for future use.

-- `.addcctickets help` shows a syntax message
+Or use the command for e.g. SOAP interface to send to worldserver console, granting one ticket.
+Syntax: `CCNEWACCOUNT $accountName` (meant for new accounts). ingame command to grant tickets, by default restricted to GM-level 2+.

-There is an ingame command available to grant tickets, by default restricted to GM-level 3+.
+Syntax: `.addcctickets $characterName $amount`. `.addcctickets help` shows a syntax message.

 **Most importantly: `Config.ticketCost`**  If this flag is set to "single", every copy will cost *one* ticket.
 If ticketCost is set to "level", the cost in tickets is determined by the `ticket_Cost` config flags.